QubusPHP/cache/README.md

 # PSR-6 and PSR-16 Cache Component

 PHP cache library with adapters for Memcached, Redis, Filesystem, APCu and In Memory.
-Memcached, Redis,or APCu PHP extensions must be installed before using their adapters.
+Memcached, Redis, or APCu PHP extensions must be installed before using their adapters.

 ## Requirements

-* PHP 8.2+
+* PHP 8.4+

 ## Install